konnatoad/kafkaBot/README.md

 # kafkaBot

-kafkaBot is a multi-purpose Discord bot with youtube upload notifications, automated join roles, reaction roles, fun commands, logs, utilites, and more.
+kafkaBot is a multi-purpose Discord bot with youtube upload notifications and twitch live notifications, automated join roles, reaction roles, fun commands, logs, utilites, and more.

 **Links**